-Mandy is a quadruple amputee with two prosthetic arms and legs.
-Mandy was a Need-Knower in both the 2016 and 2017 Makeathon with two unique challenges.
-Mandy’s challenge for TOM @ University is based around her wheelchair.
+Mandy is a quadruple amputee who sometimes uses a wheelchair.
 Whenever she uses her wheelchair in the garden or out on a dirt road, her husband needs to clean all 6 wheels manually with a brush.
-For many permanent wheelchair users, this simple task would be made extremely difficult, especially without the appropriate support.
-Mandy would like to create a wheelchair docking station, akin to an automatic car wash, where you could roll in the wheelchair, have the wheels cleaned and then roll straight off again.
+For many permanent wheelchair users, this simple task would be extremely difficult without the appropriate support.
+Mandy would like to create a device which allows wheelchair users to easily and independently clean the wheels of their wheelchair.

 TOM: Melbourne are unable to advise on the suitability of any design or device for your personal situation, however if you have general questions relating to the instructions or documentation, please contact us via our email: email@example.com

 There is no digital product file available for download at this time.
 If you would like more information or believe this is an error, please email us at firstname.lastname@example.org